roytang/blog/content/post/2005/07/gloriagate-notes-on-the-pcij-transcript.md

 > GMA: Ah ok, ok.

-The damning words in this excerpt come from the man named Gary: "Pipilitin ma'am natin yan.&#8221; (Liberal translation: We will try to make it happen) It implies that Gary was telling GMA that he would do something to manipulate the results to create a 1 million margin of votes.
+The damning words in this excerpt come from the man named Gary: "Pipilitin ma'am natin yan."
+(Liberal translation: We will try to make it happen) It implies that Gary was telling GMA that he would do something to manipulate the results to create a 1 million margin of votes.
 The observant reader should note that (a) GMA did not ask the man Gary to do anything.
 However, Gary implied doing something illegal which she should have spoken against; and (b) Any manipulation at this point does not seem aimed at stealing a victory, but rather making the victory appear to be a decisive victory

 > Conversation between Gary and an unidentified woman believed to be PGMA on 02 22:29 hotel June